Business bank accounts

 1. About this offer

-This offer is available to new business customers who apply online for a Business, Charity or Community Account between 2 March 2026 and 31 March 2026, subject to the eligibility requirements below.
+This offer is available to new business customers who apply online for a Business Account between 1 June 2026 and 9 July 2026, subject to the eligibility requirements below.

 This offer is also available to customers who switch an existing current account held with another bank to us, using the Current Account Switching Service (CASS), once their new account with us is open.

-The Business, Charity or Community Account, and any transactions made on the account, will be subject to the terms and conditions for the account.
+The Business Account, and any transactions made on the account, will be subject to the terms and conditions for the account found here.
 Fees and charges may apply.

 2. Who can take part

-You can take part, if all the following apply:
+You can take part, if both of the following apply:

-• You submit an online application for a new Business, Charity or Community Account with us between 2 March 2026 and 31 March 2026.
+- You submit an online application for a new Business Account with us between 1 June 2026 and 9 July 2026.
 Saved or incomplete applications won’t be eligible.

-• You do not already hold a Business, Charity or Community Account with us or Lloyds Bank plc.
+- You do not already hold a Business Account with us or Lloyds Bank plc.

 Make sure there’s enough money in your account, or that you have an authorised overdraft in place (if available on your account) before you spend on your debit card or your direct debits are taken.
-If you don’t, your account may go into an unauthorised overdraft, and you may be charged fees and interest as set out in your account terms and conditions.
+If you don’t, your account may go into an unauthorised overdraft, and you may be charged fees and interest as set out in your account terms and conditions found here.

 Eligible debit card spending